RHEPDS/OCP-Security-Day/README.md

 # Red Hat OpenShift Security Day
 ## remote version

-03 2024
+08 2024

 ## Agenda:

 9:30		Welcome

-		OpenShift from a security Perspective - an overview Questions to be answers about OpenShift Security
+		OpenShift from a Security Perspective - an overview Questions to be answered about OpenShift Security

 		Red Hat Core OS as the Imutable Base of OpenSHift